MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-enterprise.md

 ## Microsoft Intune

-Microsoft Intune supports the deployment of MSIX application to client devices through the client app model.
+Microsoft Intune supports the deployment of MSIX applications to client devices through the client app model.
 As MSIX is a standardized installation packaging format, the details regarding the application (Application Name, Description, and Publisher) are automatically populated within the App information.

 Installation of an MSIX application is standardized.
 As such, when adding a new line-of-business app to Microsoft Intune, there is no requirement to configure the silent installation parameters required for install.
-For guidance about how to create and deploy an application through Microsoft Intune, see [Creating line of business apps in Intune](https://docs.microsoft.com/en-us/mem/intune/apps/lob-apps-windows).
+For guidance about how to create and deploy an application through Microsoft Intune, see [Creating line of business apps in Intune](https://docs.microsoft.com/mem/intune/apps/lob-apps-windows).

 ## Web (App Installer)